Practice Credit Requirements and Guidelines

 Jobs on Cornell University’s campus can qualify for practice credit.
 Experience working at the Statler Hotel will be considered for up to one unit (1.0) of practice credit.
 If you have questions about the eligibility of an on-campus position, other than in the Statler Hotel, you should discuss with the Office of Student Services to determine if the experience will qualify for practice credit.

-The following list indicates what will/will not qualify for practice credit within the realm of the School of Hotel Administration and self–employment/family–owned business.
+The following list indicates what will/will not qualify for practice credit within the realm of the Nolan School and self–employment/family–owned business.
 This is not an exhaustive list.

 - Hotel Ezra Cornell (HEC): 0.2 of a unit of practice credit will be offered to function managers and board assistants (must have a minimum of 80 hours), and 0.1 of a unit to volunteers (must have a minimum of 40 hours).
 To receive practice credit, provide the Employment Verification form to the HEC Faculty Advisor for the hours you worked and appropriate signatures, and then submit the form to the Office of Student Services.